elifddemircioglu/THE4-/README.txt

 Feel free to add new cases.
 generator.py is a case generator but after it adds a case, case should be modified to make sense.
 Keep in mind when using.

+If you think something is wrong, feel free to contact me.